“Where do I want to go from here?”

 After attending the program, Tammy felt her confidence grow.
 She sought out learning opportunities, took more risks, and pursued new interests both professionally and in her personal life.

 In 2017, her boss asked her to take on additional responsibilities at work, which expanded her role as a leader.
 Tammy incorporated several new people into her existing team, and soon realized that she needed help to facilitate a smooth transition for herself and her team members.

 One of the ideas Tammy took away from the program was that even the best leaders cannot do everything themselves.
 Not only is asking for help okay, it is often necessary to achieve the best outcomes.

 Tammy decided to hire a coach to work with her new team for the first six months after they came together.
 Was it worth it?

 “Absolutely!” she says.
 “It was just so nice to see them gel and really start to work with each other as a team, instead of individuals… I was very proud of them.
 The team runs itself now.”

 After her team was successfully united, Tammy met with the same coach one-on-one.
 These meetings helped with her own transition as a leader and reaffirmed her self-confidence.

 “I know what I'm talking about.
 I'm really good at what I do.
-My gut feelings are usually spot-on, and I need to make sure I listen to those,” she said.
+My gut feelings are usually spot-on, and I need to make sure I listen to those.”

 The most successful organizations recognize the need to develop the whole person.
 They understand how overall well-being, engagement and productivity are inviolably linked.